imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/prompt_engineering.md

 French:
 ```

 Note, the number of examples to be included (n-shot) is highly experimental.
-The objective should be to keep the example number as small as possible (otherwise the token size and cost will increase) while making sure the accuracy is not impacted.
+The objective should be to keep the example count as less as possible *(otherwise the token size and cost will increase)* while making sure the accuracy is not impacted.
 So the prompt design should be done incrementally, i.e. keep adding more examples if the accuracy is below expectations.
 Also, make sure to add diverse examples and do not add exact or even semantically similar examples as latest LLMs are quite “smart” enough to learn from few examples.

 ### Few-shot Chain-of-Thought Prompt